SE-Project-Team/Healify/README.md

 ### Memes
 > Humour is a well-known, effective coping strategy, and it enables to raise awareness of the society about issues that many would rather not speak about, including mental illness.
 Memes provide a safe space to deal with depression and anxiety.
 Our app provides a feature to watch some wholesome memes.

-# Instruction to Deploy using localhost
+# Instruction to Run Application in localhost
 >clone the repository
 >go to root folder.
 Open vscode integrated terminal and go to the root directory.
 >execute the following commands: